XeroDays/Image-Vault/README.md

 Just drag and Drop file to the Form and it will do the rest.

 Features:
-  - Scifi UI
+  - Scifi UI.
-  - Secure images
+  - Secure images.
-  - Strong Encryption Algorithm
+  - Strong Encryption Algorithm.
-  - Easy to Use
+  - Easy to Use.
-  - Remove File from Original Place
+  - Remove File from Original Place.
+  - Locked Files Gallary.
+  - Secure Gallery Data Transaction.

   # Dependencies